dlab-berkeley/Machine-Learning-in-R/README.md

 ## Getting started

 Please follow the notes in [participant-instructions.md](participant-instructions.md).

+#### HAVE FUN! :^)

+The seven algorithm R Markdown files (lasso, decision tree, random forest, xgboost, SuperLearner, PCA, and clustering) are designed to function in a standalone manner.

+After installing and librarying the packages in 01-overview.Rmd, run all the code in 02-preprocessing.Rmd to preprocess the data.
+Then, open any one of the seven algorithm R Markdown files and "Run All" code to see the results and visualizations!

 ## Assumed participant background